pisinger/scripts-lib/README.md

 **Get-AzureEndpoints:**
 This script downloads "AzureServiceTags" json file and parsing it into csv to get a single subnets per row view.
 The script always checks for local csv copy and using it for filtering (checking script execution folder).
 So simply re-run the script to apply filters you are interested in.

+**Get-QuickPerfStatsWin:**
+This script returns a quick overview for some perf related counters, the number of error events from today, as well some other stats which may help you to identify a pool node not working as expected.
+This script was orginally used for a Skype Server environment but can simply adapted for other services too - just change the $Computers array, as well the Event Filter from "Lync Server" used by $eventsSkype to whatever you want.